agedi¶

 corrector_steps (int, optional) – Number of Langevin corrector passes after each predictor step.

-0(default) gives standard (predictor-only) sampling.corrector_step_size (float, optional) – Step size for each corrector pass.
+0(default) gives standard (predictor-only) sampling.
+Ignored when sampler is provided explicitly.corrector_step_size (float, optional) – Step size for each corrector pass.
 Defaults to

 - Returns: